 Here we explain the benefits and drawbacks of both JIT and JIC inventory management models and help you decide which is right for your business.

 With JIT stock management, companies order products and stock to meet customer demand.
-They make sure stock levels mirror actual consumption levels to minimize waste.
+They make sure stock levels mirror actual consumption levels to minimise waste.
 By only ordering necessary stock, they can maintain low storage costs and invest capital into other business areas.
 This works where there aren’t any issues in the supply chain and requires accurate demand forecasting.

 The advantages of JIT inventory management strategies include: